-Jon Strickler loves helping entrepreneurial leaders find success, investing for a better future, and riding bikes downhill fast.
-Join me on an adventure to build a life of passion, freedom and joy.
+Jon Strickler loves helping leaders find success, investing for a better future, and riding bikes downhill fast.

 Jon coaches and assists customers through Horizon Line Group in Colorado.
 He can be reached by email or by phone at 720 323 0793 or schedule time for an introductory meeting.
 You can also find him on Twitter and LinkedIn.